 In a world where everything increasingly looks the same, brands are one of the few opportunities for making a difference.
 When industrial companies benefit from business to business branding, it is often by accident rather than design.
 However, with a little extra effort and cost, the effect could be much improved loyalty and greater profitability.
 Let’s imagine that the effect of the brand could be separated out from the utility of an industrial product, we could find that it accounts for only around 5% of the influence to select a supplier.
 Now let’s also imagine that with a little bit of pushing, shoving and promotional effort the brand could be more precisely positioned.
 With this positioning, the influence of the brand on the selection of the supplier would surely be increased.
 Assuming this repositioning of the brand resulted in raising the brand influence a modest 2% points to 7%, this would enable the supplier to achieve an increase in price or, if the price remains the same, a larger market share.
 This has got to be worthwhile.

 Some companies have been highly successful in this mission.
-RS Components, suppliers of thousands of electronic, electrical and mechanical products from its CD-ROMs, catalogues and web site obtains a high premium for products because it offers one stop shopping with unfailing delivery to your door in the morning post.
+RS Components, suppliers of thousands of electronic, electrical and mechanical products from its CD-ROMs, catalogs and web site obtains a high premium for products because it offers one stop shopping with unfailing delivery to your door in the morning post.
 Dow Chemical has built a brand with a reputation for high technology and a low cost to serve in a wide range of plastics.
 Eddie Stobbart used to operate an ordinary trucking company until he ensured that the reliability of his operation is always supported by clean trucks and smart drivers.
 His drivers green shirts and their mandatory ties, have become hallmarks of the brand which justifies a substantial premium over Joe Soap Transport.

 B2B branding is certainly not the holy grail.
 It is not the be all and end all of a successful business.
 Branding is just one aspect of marketing.
 But if a company gets its industrial brand right, the likelihood is that all the other parts of the marketing mix will fall into place.
 Branding sits at the core of a company’s philosophy because a company’s brand is what that company is.